chen-Harry/Mathmotozoa_inFerHackathonTwo_SpermClassification/README.md

 ## Introduction

 We attempt to use the salient data points identified in the [paper](https://ora.ox.ac.uk/objects/uuid:45ec598b-a674-4738-bd00-e1b761f49411) to try and classify the bovine spermatozoa samples into fresh/frozen or fresh/frozen/blebbed based on the beat pattern analysis.
 We identified the key predictors outlined in the paper and reproduced the relevant classifiers, such as $\alpha$ and $\beta$ synthesised from the Cartesian beat pattern data and the maximal distal curvature derived from the tangent angle data.
 The classifiers were compared in their predictive power and were then used in classification.
 We mainly looked at an ensemble approach using random forest, and compared the performance of a bagged approach vs RUSBoost.
+Overall we found that the predictors outlined in the paper were poor predictors for whether a sample was blebbed or not.

 ---

 ## Background

+Technology for CASA (computer-assisted sperm-analysis) and generating datasets for spermatozoa has improved.
+Previously only up to 70% of the flagella length was captured for analysis despite the distal part being proposed as important.
+The dataset used here was obtained using an automatic video microscopy from phase contrast imaging that captured approximately 90% of the flagellum length.
+It contains the beat-pattern data for waveforms of 216 bovine spermatozoa.

+Blebbing is a protrusion of the cell membrane and is a sign of cellular damage.
+Therefore, the condition of sperm can be determined by classifying the spermatozoa as blebbed or unblebbed.
+For example, in this dataset 25% of the spermatozoa that had been frozen were found to have distal cytoplasmic blebbing (a cytoplasmic bulge near the end of the flagellum away from the head of the sperm) implying that freezing the samples can damage spermatozoa.

+CASA methods for the classification of blebbed and unblebbed spermatozoa via their waveform data could have many implications for spermatology.
+For example, it could be used for quality assurance for livestock breeding or developing sperm technologies such as cryopreservation.

 ---